Connect with others who understand.

 Understanding Remission vs. Cure

-When treating cancer, the goal is often to make all signs of disease disappear.
+The goal of cancer treatment is often to eliminate all visible signs of the disease.
+Doctors also hope to destroy microscopic cancer cells that tests can’t detect.
 If this happens, doctors may use terms like “remission” or “cure.”
-These terms are related, but they can mean very different things.
+While these words sound similar, they mean very different things.

 Remission From Myeloma